 It dawns clear and bright again.
 We take our morning coffee under a cloudless sky, fueling for the day.
 We have four miles into the basin and then four miles back.

-A deep pool right before a waterfall feeding a lower lake gives us our fist glimpse at fish.
+A deep pool right before a waterfall feeding a lower lake gives us our first glimpse at fish.
 They are large and actively feeding but very spooky.
 We work them for a long time, but never close the deal.
 It foreshadows the rest of the day.

 We soak in the breathtaking scenery under a warm and completely blank sky and lick our wounds from being bested by the fish before turning back to retrace our route.

 We take one detour on the way back opting to fish the base of a giant waterfall across the lake from our site, hoping at one last chance to change our outcome.
-But our fate has been sealed and we head back to camp tired, happy and completely fish-less for the day.
+But our fate has been sealed and we trudge back to camp tired, happy and completely fish-less for the day.

 We take our time the next morning as we prepare to hike out, knowing we've budgeted two days for the travel if needed.
 After breakfast we slowly pack up and get back on the trail, retracing day one in reverse order.
 We have nearly 13 miles in front of us.

 We're tired but making good time on the pack out so we decide to push all the way, covering the 13-mile trek in 6 hours.
 At the trailhead we offload the packs, celebrate the accomplishment, and reminisce on the last four days.